MrCharlesSG/CarcassonneGame/README.md

 ### Chat

 In this chat every of the user will be able to send a message by pressing enter or by clicking the button.
 The messages contains the time they were created, the user who send it and the text it self.
+The Chat has been implemented with the Java Remote Method Invocation (RMI), show I have create the `RemoteChatService` interface and its implementation as the common object.
+Here it is were is explained https://www.geeksforgeeks.org/remote-method-invocation-in-java/

 <img width="772" alt="image" src="https://github.com/MrCharlesSG/CarcassonneGame/assets/94635721/62c627ce-721f-490e-be7a-e55480795f67">
 <img width="768" alt="image" src="https://github.com/MrCharlesSG/CarcassonneGame/assets/94635721/67b87b55-0da7-49b3-8346-db278158f6f3">